-Track Capital has developed this detailed guide to teach you everything you need to know before embarking on your property investment journey.
+Welcome to our ultimate property investment guide.
+Here, you’ll discover everything you need to know before embarking on your property investment journey in the UK.

 Before you can get into the nitty-gritty details of how and where to invest in property, you must first consider if you are ready to step into the world of property investment.

-Property is unique, permitting investors to be as hands-on or hands-off as they wish to be.
+Property is a relatively unique asset, permitting investors to be as hands-on or hands-off as they wish to be.
 However, it will still undoubtedly require a large portion of your time, funds, and attention, especially in the early days.
+And even if you outsource much of the management, ultimately this is your property and your responsibility.
+There is plenty that can (and will) go wrong along the way, from repairs to troublesome tenants to void periods.

 Whilst the amount of money required to invest in property will inevitably vary based on the type of property you hope to purchase, having a sufficient starting pot is essential to help you begin your property investment career.

-£40,000 is a great starting point.
-Considering that a 25% deposit can purchase most buy-to-let homes with a 25% deposit, £40,000 will afford you a city centre apartment with solid potential for capital growth.
+We usually advise that £40,000 is a good starting point for residential property, although as property prices increase, this advice will change.
+But, considering that a 25% deposit can purchase most buy-to-let homes with a 25% deposit, £40,000 will afford you a city centre apartment with solid potential for capital growth.

 Those with a more substantial pot (between £100,000 and £200,000) will have more options.
-For example, they may choose to purchase a small portfolio of homes or a property in a more expensive area.
-Those with a larger than average investment budget may also opt for a more sophisticated investment strategy in the alternative market – an excellent way to diversify their portfolio.
+For example, they may choose to purchase a property outright or put down deposits on a small portfolio of homes.
+Those with a larger-than-average investment budget may also opt for a more sophisticated investment strategy in alternative property markets, such as commercial property – an excellent way to diversify their portfolio.

-However, this is not to say that property investment is impossible with less than £50,000.
+However, this is not to say property investment is impossible with smaller budgets.
 There are many ways to navigate the sector, and working with a dedicated property investment company will enable you to explore all your options.

 Even with the most hands-off approach to property investment, it will still take up a significant portion of your time.